vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 ## Feed-Forward Layer vs Cross-Attention

-Have you noticed that the FF sublayer is akin to key-value memory of the self-attention except for non-linearity is ReLU and bias-terms \\( b, c \\)?
+Have you noticed that the feed-forward sublayer is akin to key-value memory of the self-attention except for non-linearity is ReLU and bias-terms \\( b, c \\)?

 \\( \mathrm{keyValMemory} = \sum_i \mathrm{softmax}(q_i k_i^\intercal) v \\)